-- 2. Continue research rotations.
-Students should complete at least two research rotations before the end of the fall semester.
-The first rotation should start no later than August 23rd to be completed by October 15th.
-The deadline for a second rotation start date will be October 18th and ending by December 17th.
-Through rotations, the goal is for the students to be able to work with the faculty to understand the research options, mentor expectations, and time commitment while simultaneously giving the faculty the opportunity to determine which students may fit best with them.
-The priority for the PY2 Year is to identify a lab mentor from the Pharmaceutical Sciences Graduate Faculty, who will provide the research home and a research project for the student. - 3.
-Enroll in a 3-credit overview course (PHS 760 Translational Research in Pharmaceutical Sciences) and additional required courses as communicated by the Director of Graduate Studies.
+- 1. Students should submit the anticipated rotation schedule including the name of the faculty member no later than August 1st.
+In order to ensure that students complete at least two research rotations before the end of the fall semester, the first rotation should start no later than August 21st to be completed by October 13th.
+The deadline for a second rotation start date will be October 16th and ending by December 1th.
+The priority for the PY2 Year is to identify a lab mentor from the Pharmaceutical Sciences Graduate Faculty, who will provide the research home and a research project for the student.
+Formal MSPS Program Application in March PY2: Students who have identified a mentor who has agreed to accept them as a student will formally apply to the master's degree program.
+The GPC will review applications which include the student's transcript (must maintain a minimum cumulative 3.0 GPA in required Pharm.D. courses to be considered for the program), research rotation evaluations, research proposal, and recommendation letter from the proposed mentor.
+Faculty mentors will be consulted as needed to assist the GPC in making admissions decisions.
+The application will be submitted through the UK Graduate School: https://gradschool.uky.edu/admissions - 2.
+As part of the application to the master's program, the student will be required to submit a written research proposal approved by the faculty mentor.
+This application will be due in March each year (ex. deadline for spring 2023 is March 15th for the class of 2025). - 3.
+Attend a meeting at the beginning of the semester with the DGS.
+The DGS will schedule a meeting at the beginning of the semester with all admitted postbac students to review the requirements for successful admission to the dual degree program. - 4.
+Enroll in a 3-credit overview course (PHS 701 Translational Research in Pharmaceutical Sciences) and additional required courses as communicated by the DGS.
+At least one course should be completed that is within the research area of focus of the student's project as directed by their committee.
 Each of the courses are designed to expose the student to the various areas of research within the College of Pharmacy.
-Research credits are not transferrable from postbac status. - 4.
-Provide Director of Graduate Studies with lab rotation summaries.
-These should be emailed to Catina Rossoll (catina@uky.edu).
+Research credits are not transferrable from postbac status. - 5.
+Provide DGS with lab rotation summaries.
+These should be emailed to (catina@uky.edu).
 Upon completion of each lab rotation, faculty will be provided with student research rotation evaluation forms to complete.
-Research Rotation evaluation forms may be found on page 39 of this handbook. - 5.
-By February 1 provide the DGS with the name of the Pharmaceutical Sciences Graduate Faculty member who has agreed to mentor you through the dual degree master's program. - 6.
-Register for 4 credits of PHS 790 or PPS 790 Research credit for summer research. - 7.
-At least one course should be completed that is within the research area of focus of the student's project as directed by their committee.
+Research rotation evaluation forms may be found on page 39 of this handbook. - 6.
+Register for 4 credits of PHS 790 or PPS 790 Research credit for summer research.
+Faculty mentors will provide a syllabus to the student for the research credit course.